Covid hospitalisation less; whether more curbs needed will be reviewed: Delhi health minister | Health

 Delhi Health Minister Satyendar Jain on Saturday said whether further Covid-related restrictions need to be imposed in the national capital will be reviewed as hospital admissions are less, despite a rapid rise in coronavirus cases.

 ''We have put the restrictions in place.
-In other states, only a night curfew has been imposed.
-But in Delhi, we have shut down schools, multiplexes, etc. In April and May when the second (Covid) wave had hit Delhi, a large chunk of people was getting admitted.
-But currently, the hospitalizations are fewer.
+In other states, only night curfew has been imposed.
+But in Delhi, we have shut down schools, multiplexes, etc. In April and May when the second (Covid) wave had hit Delhi, a large chunk of people were getting admitted.
+But currently the hospitalisations are less.
 Further restrictions will be reviewed,'' Jain said.

-On Tuesday, the DDMA had declared a 'yellow alert' under the Graded Response Action Plan (GRAP) in the city amid a spike in cases following the emergence of the Omicron variant.
+On Tuesday, the DDMA had declared the ''yellow alert'' under the Graded Response Action Plan (GRAP) in the city amid a spike in cases following the emergence of the Omicron variant.

-The alert entails restrictions like night curfew, closure of schools and colleges, the opening of shops selling non-essential items on an odd-even basis, and halved seating capacity in Metro trains and buses, among other things.
+The alert entails restrictions like night curfew, closure of schools and colleges, opening of shops selling non-essential items on an odd-even basis and halved seating capacity in Metro trains and buses, among other things.

-The GRAP is based on positivity rate (on two consecutive days), the cumulative number of new cases (over a week), and average oxygenated-bed occupancy (for a week) for designated four levels of alerts.
+The GRAP is based on positivity rate (on two consecutive days), cumulative number of new cases (over a week) and average oxygenated-bed occupancy (for a week) for designated four levels of alerts.

-After the 'yellow alert', further restrictions are imposed at advanced stages of 'amber', 'orange', and 'red' with a higher number of new cases and hospitalizations.

-Earlier this week, Jain had said that Omicron is gradually spreading in the community and the new, fast-spreading variant of concern has been found in 54 percent of the latest samples analyzed in Delhi.
+After the ''yellow alert'', further restrictions are imposed at advanced stages of ''amber'', ''orange'' and ''red'' with a higher number of new cases and hospitalisations.
+Jain said that ''people are demanding Omicron test these days''. ''This is to inform them that the information on Omicron is necessary only for the government and policy makers so that it can ensure the system works accordingly.
+Patients will not get to know anything new about the variant because the treatment process for other coronavirus variants is exactly the same as the Omicron variant,'' he said. ''The Omicron variant is a variant of the coronavirus itself and the protocol for its treatment and prevention is also the same as before,'' Jain said.
+He stressed that Omicron patients have not required oxygen till now.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)